 During site preparation and construction, the project is likely to generate dust (as particulates) in spite of best efforts to control it and there will be times during the construction phase when elevated dust concentrations may occur.
 Higher amounts of dust will be generated at places where earthwork, cutting and filling operations take place or in material handling and storage areas.
-A large percentage of such dust emissions from construction sites have been found to comprise of particles which are coarse in size ( $>10$ microns) and has a tendency to settle down within a few hundred meters of the source of emissions.
-The smaller fractions (PM10) can however be carried over longer distances in a dust cloud, in the case wind velocity is higher and depending on prevailing wind direction maybe deposited in the adjoining Patharghara village with a potential to cause soiling of residential premises, deposition on agricultural crops, etc. However, this will be a short-term impact lasting for a few months.
-Particulates, CO, SOx, NOx and unburnt hydrocarbons (VOCs) will be emitted by vehicles, batching plants (if used), heavy equipment and DG sets associated with site clearing and construction activities.
+A large percentage of such dust emissions from construction sites have been found to comprise of particles which are coarse in size (>10 microns) and has a tendency to settle down within a few hundred metres of the source of emissions.
+The smaller fractions (PM10) can however be carried over longer distances in a dust cloud, in the case wind velocity is higher and depending on prevailing wind direction maybe deposited in the adjoining Pharidih village with a potential to cause soiling of residential premises, deposition on agricultural crops, etc..
+However, this will be a short-term impact lasting for a few months.
+Particulates, CO, SO_x, NO_x and unburnt hydrocarbons (VOCs) will be emitted by vehicles, batching plants (if used), heavy equipment and DG sets associated with site clearing and construction activities.

-The operational GSS site at Shikaripara will not have any specific source contributing to air emissions.
+The operational GSS site at Jarmundi will not have any specific source contributing to air emissions.
 However, the site will house transformers, switches and associated cables which may contain insulating gases such as Fluorocarbons and Sulfur hexafluoride (SF6).
 If accidentally released during maintenance work or equipment overhauling, they may release these gases which are categorized as greenhouse gases and having significantly higher global warming potential (GWP) than CO2.
 The frequency of such non-routine incidents is predicted to be very few in the entire lifecycle of the operation of the GSS.
 Overall, the impact on air quality during the construction and operational phase of the project can be rated as negligible to minor.

-Noise and vibration at the Shikaripara GSS site is expected to be primarily generated during the site preparation and construction phases of the project.
+Noise and vibration at the Jarmundi GSS site is expected to be primarily generated during the site preparation and construction phases of the project.
 Such noise may be generated from blasting (if required), operation of heavy construction equipment and machineries, DG sets and the transportation of equipment and materials.
 During operational phase, the transformers and switches to be installed within the GSS would also emit typical humming noise caused because of magnetostriction (involving the expansion and contraction of the iron core due to the magnetic effect of alternation current flowing through the transformer coils).
 Though the emitted noise may vary in characteristics depending on the rating of the transformer, typically the intensity and amplitude transformer emitted noise is about 120 Hz and 55 dB (A).
 As the transformers and other sound emitting equipment would be located well within the boundary of the site, any incremental contribution to the ambient noise quality at the boundary of the site would be negligible.

-Nearby stone crushers are the major sources of noise within the study area.
-Other than that vehicular noise on the adjacent NH and village roads are also generate significant amount of noise.
-The noise generated from the construction phase activities is likely to be attenuated to acceptable levels as per the ambient noise standards within 200 m of the site.
-Such noise may not create any problem for the local community as there is no settlement is located within 200 meter of the proposed site however, it may cause discomfort the construction workers only.
+The study area has no major noise sources, except for vehicular noise on the adjacent NH 114 A. The noise generated from the construction phase activities is likely to be attenuated to acceptable levels as per the ambient noise standards within 200 m of the site.
+Such noise may however, cause discomfort to the construction workers at site and nearby receptors at Paharidih village adjacent to the site boundary.
 The construction activities, especially those with a potential to generate high noise levels would be temporary in nature and are not expected to last more than 6 months.
 The spatial scale of impact will be limited to a few hundred meters.
 The overall significance of the noise related impacts is rated as minor.

-Impact on Land Us, Soil & Drainage
+6.1.3 Impact on Land Use, Soil & Drainage